ep2p/row-client-starter/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'lab.idioglossia.row-client-starter' is invalid and this project uses 'lab.idioglossia.rowclientstarter' instead.
+* The original package name 'lab.idioglossia.row-client-starter' is invalid and this project uses 'lab.idioglossia.row' instead.

 # Getting Started